mattermost/docs/source/help/messaging/attaching-files.rst

 With attachments, you can share additional information that will help your team to visually understand your ideas.
-Sharing videos, voice recordings, screenshots, and photos can make your messages more effective and clear.
+Sharing videos, voice recordings, screenshots, and photos will make your messages more effective and clear.

 How to Attach Files
 ------------------
-You can attach files in one of the following ways:
+You can attach files in the following ways:

 -  **Use the attachment icon** - click the paperclip icon inside the message input box
 -  **Drag and Drop**